vaib-dev/Courses/4-software-engineering/3-agile-methods.md

 6) **Sprint Review** : In addition to the one Product Owner, it includes people from all teams, and relevant customers/users and other stakeholders.
 7) **Overall Retrospective** : Its purpose is to explore improving the overall system, rather than focusing on one Team.
 The maximum duration is 45 minutes per week of Sprint.
 It includes the Product Owner, Scrum Masters, and rotating representatives from each Team.

-# **Scaled Agile Frameworks**
+## Scaled Agile Frameworks

+Software development teams have proven that implementing agile frameworks, like scrum and kanban, lets them deliver solutions to customers faster, with more predictability, and gives them the ability to react quickly based on new information.
+Implementing agile at the individual team level is relatively easy - the benefits are clear and the resources are plenty.

+But the real challenge is extending it across multiple teams in a large organization.
+In other words, implementing agile at scale.
+Now we discuss breiefly about methods to apply agile at large scale.

 ### 1. LeSS HUGE
 <img src="https://less.works/img/less-huge/less-huge-framework.png" height="" width="1500">

 In LeSS Huge, there are multiple Basic LeSS implemented at the same time.
 It is meant for large organizations where there are more than eight teams.
 There are Area Product Owners(APO) who are responsible for their respective product backlog.
 Upto three teams work under an APO.
 A chief product owner(CPO) leads the APO and focuses on the entire product.
 So the question arises why we need a APO so the main reason for having APO is to prevent the Product Owner from becoming overloaded.
-Without an APO, the Product Owner overload would be because:
+Without an APO, the Product Owner overload would be because :

 1) **The PB becoming too large** - Lean thinking promotes small batches and short cycles.
 We suggest that each team have at least four PBIs for each iteration that they can complete independently within that iteration.
 With 50 teams this leads to a PB with 200 PBIs just for one iteration.
 Prioritizing 200 PBIs per iteration is too much work for one PO.